The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Researchers use PCR the amplify/synthesize the DNA, it is a thermocycler that relies on the temperature differences for amplifying DNA.
 Meaning, Using different temperatures we can achieve amplification.

 In the present blog post, I will only explain to you what the annealing temperature is!
-And how can you set one?
+And how can you set it?
 In addition, I will also make you understand how you can optimize your PCR by annealing temperature.

 Stay tuned,